-- 3. In the shift-change report, an off-going nurse criticizes a patient who wears extremely heavy makeup.
+- 3. In the shift-change report, an off-going nurse criticizes a patient who wears heavy makeup.
 Which comment by the nurse who receives the report best demonstrates advocacy? - a.
-"This is a psychiatric hospital, so we expect our patients to behave bizarrely." - b.
-"Let's all show acceptance of this patient by wearing lots of makeup too." - c.
-"Your comments are inconsiderate and inappropriate.
-Keep the report objective." - d.
-"Our patients need our help to learn behaviors that will help them get along in society."
+This is a psychiatric hospital.
+Craziness is what we are all about. - b.
+Lets all show acceptance of this patient by wearing lots of makeup too.

+- c.
+Your comments are inconsiderate and inappropriate.
+Keep the report objective. - d.
+Our patients need our help to learn behaviors that will help them get along in society.